PERMITTING ORIGINAL ART MURALS

 A. Structural Review

-Murals with any element that weighs more than 7 pounds per square foot, or in total weigh more than 400 pounds require structural review.
+2. Murals with any element that weighs less than 7 pounds per square foot, or in total weigh less than 400 pounds, and are attached to the building wall in one of the following methods do not require structural review.

-1. Continuously along two sides of the mural for the full dimension of the mural; or
+a.
+Continuously along two opposing sides of the mural for the full dimension of the mural; or

-2. At each corner of the mural, and at intervals no greater than 18 inches along the perimeter of the mural.
+b.
+At each corner of the mural, and at intervals no greater than 18 inches along the entire perimeter of the mural.

-For murals that are affixed to the building wall in separate panels, the requirements in paragraphs 1 and 2, above, apply to each panel.
+For murals that are affixed to the building wall in separate panels, the requirements in sub-paragraph a or b, above, apply to each panel.

 B. Actions of the Director